| Barry MacDonnell's

 How to efficiently use "Find:" in the Find and Replace (F&R) dialog

 (1) Most often you probably just type a word or phrase into the (Edit, Find and Replace) "Find:" field, (possibly) make various selections from the Find and Replace dialog's menu [also see other Tips below], then either search for the item with one of the Find buttons or replace the item in the document with whatever you typed into the Replace field.

-(2) just select the words (and/or format codes), then bring up the F&R dialog (Edit, Find and Replace or Ctrl+F), and the words (and/or codes) will be automatically entered in the Find field; or
+(2) Alternatively, you can select the words (and/or format codes) in the document, then bring up the F&R dialog (Edit, Find and Replace or Ctrl+F), and the words (and/or codes) will be automatically entered in the Find field; or

-(3) select the items, then copy the selection to the clipboard (Ctrl+C or Ctrl+Insert), and then paste (Ctrl+V or Shift+Insert) the items (including embedded symbols or codes) from the document directly into the Find field.
+(3) Alternatively, you can select the items, then copy the selection to the clipboard (Ctrl+C or Ctrl+Insert), and then paste (Ctrl+V or Shift+Insert) the items (including embedded symbols or codes) from the document directly into the Find field.